Girls Against Boys: Venus Luxure No. 1 Baby, Cruise Yourself, and increased exposure (1993–1995)

 Girls Against Boys released Venus Luxure No. 1 Baby, their second full-length album, on Touch and Go in 1993.
 It was produced by Ted Niceley, which marked the beginning of a long-standing relationship with the band (Janney was previously Niceley's studio assistant in the 1980s).
 The album received positive reviews and was included in the book 1001 Albums You Must Hear Before You Die.
 The band supported the album by touring on the side stage of the 1993 Lollapalooza tour, followed by brief runs with The Jesus Lizard, Helmet, and Jawbox.

 The non-album single "Sexy Sam" was released in the middle of 1994 as a stopgap release, and the CD version included tracks from their first three major releases.
 They then again appeared on the side stage of Lollapalooza for the 1994 incarnation and also toured with The Jesus Lizard, and immediately after the tour's conclusion they released the album Cruise Yourself in October 1994, again produced by Niceley.
 It received a favorable response and was eventually included on accolade lists by Alternative Press and Rock de Lux.
 Both "(I) Don't Got a Place" and "Kill the Sexplayer" were released as singles, with the latter song also appearing in the influential comedy film Clerks and its accompanying soundtrack.
 The film was directed by Kevin Smith.
 "Cruise Your New Baby Fly Self", also from Cruise Yourself, appeared in Smith's subsequent 1995 film Mallrats and its soundtrack.
-The band made their televised debut in January 1995 on The Jon Stewart Show, playing the two aforementioned singles. "(I) Don't Got a Place" was also Girls Against Boys' first charting single, as it reached No. 91 on the UK Singles Chart.
+The band made their televised debut in January 1995 on The Jon Stewart Show, playing the two aforementioned singles.
+They appeared on the show a second time in May of that year as they performed the Cruise Yourself tracks "Raindrop" and "Cruise Your New Baby Fly Self". "(I) Don't Got a Place" was also Girls Against Boys' first charting single, as it reached No. 91 on the UK Singles Chart.
+The Cruise Yourself album was also the band's first charting album as it peaked at No. 9 on the UK Rock & Metal Albums Chart.
 Also in 1995, the band recorded a cover of the Joy Division song "She's Lost Control", and it was included on the compilation A Means to an End: The Music of Joy Division.
 The song was selected to be released as its own single and a music video was produced for it as well.
 It peaked at No. 98 on the UK Singles Chart.